-Capital expenditures totaled approximately \$8.8 million and \$2.2 million in 2011 and 2010, respectively.
-Capital expenditures in 2011 and 2010 consisted of building expansion and improvements, and purchases of production equipment to manufacture parts.
+Capital expenditures totaled approximately \$8.3 million and \$8.8 million in 2012 and 2011, respectively.
+Capital expenditures in 2012 and 2011 consisted of building improvements, purchases and installation of seven new compression molding presses, and purchases of production equipment to manufacture parts.

 Product development is a continuous process at the Company.
 Research and development activities focus on developing new material formulations, new structural plastic products, new production capabilities and processes, and improving existing products and manufacturing processes.
 The Company does not maintain a separate research and development organization or facility, but uses its production equipment, as necessary, to support these efforts and cooperates with its customers and its suppliers in research and development efforts.
 Likewise, manpower to direct and advance research and development is integrated with the existing manufacturing, engineering, production, and quality organizations.
-Management of the Company has estimated that costs related to research and development were approximately \$400,000 and \$249,000 in 2011 and 2010, respectively.
+Management of the Company has estimated that costs related to research and development were approximately \$449,000 and \$400,000 in 2012 and 2011, respectively.